-Getting Help from a third party
+Getting Help from a Third Party Eviction Attorney in CA

 - Local consumer protection agency.
 See the City and County Government listings in the white pages of the phone book or on the internet.